Sleepytale Logo

 Bravo, breeze.

-It peeks out like a tiny orange mountain.
+It pokes out of the soil like a tiny orange mountain.

 Mimo says, ooooh.